 Handling a diabetes emergency

-If you’ve got a diabetic pet, here’s how to be prepared if an emergency arises
+If you’ve got a diabetic pet, here’s how to be prepared if an emergency arises.

 Emergencies can happen at any time, so it’s best to be prepared and know what to do if an emergency occurs.
 Talking with your veterinarian is a crucial part of being informed and prepared to handle emergencies.